 Repeating a Dominant Motif Across Pieces

-A dominant motif should travel through every piece you select, not just appear in isolation.
-When you choose textiles, lighting, and furnishings, ensure the motif repetition feels deliberate, not coincidental.
-Tie chairs, rugs, and drapery to the same silhouette or curvature, so pattern dominance reads as a single narrative.
-Let scale and spacing harmonize: a bold motif on a pillow can echo in a lampshade without competing, while a smaller version on curtains reinforces continuity.
-Maintain tactile clarity—surfaces should invite touch and avoid visual clutter.
-Done well, cohesion emerges from purposeful repetition, not forced matching.
+Tie chairs, rugs, and drapery to the same silhouette or curvature.
+This makes sure your pattern dominance reads as a single narrative, a cohesive story.
+Let scale and spacing harmonize.
+A bold motif on a pillow can echo in a lampshade without competing.
+A smaller version on curtains reinforces that continuity.
+Maintain tactile clarity.
+Surfaces should invite touch and avoid visual clutter.
+When it’s done right, cohesion comes from purposeful repetition, not just forced matching.
+It’s like a well-practiced band, every instrument playing its part.

 Reserving Bold Patterns for Accent Moments